How to Open a CSV with More Than 1,048,576 Rows (Excel's Row Limit)

 Standardize on a browser-based CSV tool for your team

-If teaching Power Query to everyone on the team isn't realistic, establishing a browser-based CSV tool as the team standard is a practical alternative.
+If teaching Power Query to everyone isn't realistic, establish a single browser-based CSV tool as the team standard.

 The workflow — upload CSV to the tool, filter and pivot, export results to Excel — requires no special skills.
 Setting a team norm of "large CSVs go through the tool, not Excel directly" also prevents the accidental data-loss scenario where someone double-clicks a multi-million-row file and saves over it.